-Stock assessment models frequently include sampling data that are informative about the proportion of the vulnerable population that belong to different observable categories.
-Common types of categorical information include the proportion of survey or fishery catch that is associated with different ages, lengths, and sexes.
+Stock assessment models frequently fit to sampling data that are informative about the proportion of the vulnerable population belonging to different observable categories.
+Common categoriesation include the proportion of survey or fishery catch that is associated with different ages, lengths, and/or sexes.
 Compositional sampling is frequently assumed to follow a multinomial distribution, e.g., drawing 10 marbles from an urn that contains 15 red, 45 blue, and 40 green marbles.
-The multinomial distribution is derived from the assumption that a given compositional sample represents independent sampling of a fixed and known number of individuals (i.e., 10 marbles) from a set of possible categories, where there is a true “fixed” probability pc associated with each category c (i.e., pc=0.15, 0.45, and pc=0.4 for red, blue, and green marbles).
+The multinomial distribution is derived from the assumption that a given compositional sample represents independent sampling of a fixed and known number of individuals (i.e., 10 marbles) from a set of possible categories, where there is a true “fixed” probability pc associated with each category c (i.e., pc=0.15, 0.45, and 0.4 for red, blue, and green marbles).
 Each sample will not perfectly represent the true distribution, e.g., a single sample of 10 marbles might yield 1 red, 4 blue, and 5 green (i.e., where pobs=0.1, 0.4, and 0.5).
 The multinomial distribution implies that the sampling variance (i.e., variation if the sampling process was replicated) is a function of both the true probability and sample size, Varpobs=np(1-p), where n is the number sampled and p is the true probability for each category.
-Thus, as the number of samples n increases, the coefficient of variation for sampling variance for each category decreases as by 1/n.
+Thus, as n increases, the coefficient of variation for sampling variance for each category decreases by 1/n.

-In practice, compositional data for fish populations arises from a process of sampling fish (e.g., non-extractive visual samples, or by capturing and measuring fishes), and this sampling process is more complicated than assumed by a multinomial distribution.
-In particular, compositional data are likely to have greater variance than predicted by a multinomial distribution based on the number of individual fish that are sampled, and we term this “overdispersion” in the following.
+In practice, compositional data for fish populations arises from a process of sampling fish (e.g., non-extractive visual samples or by capturing and measuring fishes), and this sampling process is more complicated than assumed by a multinomial distribution.
+In particular, compositional data are likely to have greater variance than predicted by a multinomial distribution based on the number of individual fish that are sampled, we term “overdispersion”.
 This overdispersion arises for two primary reasons:

-Lack of statistical independence for each individual in a sample: The multinomial distribution assumes that each individual (e.g., marble) is sampled independently.
+Lack of statistical independence among individuals in a sample: The multinomial distribution assumes that each individual (e.g., marble) is sampled independently.
 This assumption is often violated, e.g., when fish schooling behavior leads to a single age being over-represented in each individual sample (McAllister and Ianelli, 1997).

-Heterogeneity among sampling units: Common applications of the multinomial distribution assumes that the probability pc associated with each category c is constant among many sampling units.
-This assumption is often violated, e.g., when the average probability varies spatially (Thorson, 2014) or between sampling tows (Crone and Sampson, 1997), such that data from different states or ports yield compositional data with different proportions for each category.
+Heterogeneity among samples: The multinomial distribution assumes that the probability pc associated with each category c is constant among many sampling units.
+This assumption is often violated, e.g., when fish have an affinity for a particular depth range, leading to spatially varying proportions at age (Thorson, 2014) or between sampling tows (Crone and Sampson, 1997), such that data from different states or ports yield compositional data with different proportions for each category.

 In practice, compositional data are standardized (sometimes termed “expanded”) to transform raw compositional sampling data into an aggregated estimate of the proportion in each category in a given year (Shelton et al., 2012; Thorson, 2014).
-Compositional standardization ideally results in an estimate of “input” sample size for the compositional data in a given year.
-Input sample size derived from compositional standardization methods is frequently a function of both (i) the number of boats and (ii) the total number of individual fishes that are sampled (Crone and Sampson, 1997; Stewart and Hamel, 2014).
+Compositional standardization ideally results in an estimate of “input” sample size for the compositional data in a given year, where estimates are frequently a function of both (i) the number of boats and (ii) the total number of sampled fish (Crone and Sampson, 1997; Stewart and Hamel, 2014).